 - Must be able to pass a company-administered exam to demonstrate proficiency.

 CERTIFICATES, LICENSES, REGISTRATIONS

-	- Applicable state and local licenses where required.
+- Must be able to hold applicable and state and local licenses where required.

 - Must have a valid driver’s license.